 After spending a few hours in Kuranda we drove to Barron Falls which, we heard, looked spectacular after a big rain.
 Unfortunately, even though we had quite a lot of rain it was not enough for the falls to burst with water.
 It only looked picturesque with a slowly trickling stream.

-In the distance we saw a green Skyrail cable gondola that blended so well with the background that we had to look closely to see it.
+In the distance, we saw a green Skyrail cable gondola that blended so well with the background that we had to look closely to see it.
 We actually did a Skyrail a few years ago, but Nell was very young then.

 Best way to take a Kuranda Scenic Railway train from Cairns to Kuranda and take a Skyrail cable gondola from Kuranda.
-This way you can enjoy magnificent Cairns and see views from high above the sea level.
+This way you can enjoy magnificent Cairns and see sea views from high above sea level.

 There are two lookouts at Barron Falls with a short walk between them: Wrights Lookout and Barron Falls Lookout.
 The views were really spectacular as we were so high.

 After visiting Barron Falls, soon, we were on our way back to Captain Cook Highway, which in my opinion is one of the most picturesque drives along the ocean in Australia.

 Captain Cook Highway goes from Cairns to Port Douglas.
 The road is only 68 km and goes mostly along the shoreline where you can see the ocean on one side and the mountains on the other side.